oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Compromised Resource Server

-An attacker may compromise a resource server in order to get access to its resources and other resources of the respective deployment.
-Such a compromise may range from partial access to the system, e.g., its logfiles, to full control of the respective server.
+An attacker may compromise a resource server to gain access to the resources of the respective deployment.
+Such a compromise may range from partial access to the system, e.g., its log files, to full control of the respective server.

-If the attacker was able to take over full control including shell access it will be able to circumvent all controls in place and access resources without access control.
-It will also get access to access tokens, which are sent to the compromised system and which potentially are valid for access to other resource servers as well.
-Even if the attacker "only" is able to access logfiles or databases of the server system, it may get access to valid access tokens.
+If the attacker were able to gain full control, including shell access, it would be able to circumvent all controls and access resources.
+It would also obtain other access tokens held on the compromised system, which would potentially be valid to access other resource servers.

-Preventing server breaches by way of hardening and monitoring server systems is considered a standard operational procedure and therefore out of scope of this document.
-This section will focus on the impact of such breaches on OAuth-related parts of the ecosystem, which is the replay of captured access tokens on the compromised resource server and other resource servers of the respective deployment.
+Preventing server breaches by hardening and monitoring server systems is considered a standard operational procedure and, therefore, out of the scope of this document.
+This section focuses on the impact of such OAuth-related breaches and the replaying of captured access tokens.

-The following measures should be taken into account by implementors in order to cope with access token replay:
+The following measures should be taken into account by implementers in order to cope with access token replay:

   * The resource server must treat access tokens like any other